ionic-team/capacitor/site/docs-md/android/custom-code.md

 # Custom Native Android Code

-Many apps will want to add custom Java code to implement native features, without the overhead of building and publishing a proper Capacitor plugin.
+<p class="intro">Many apps will want to add custom Java code to implement native features, without the overhead of building and publishing a proper Capacitor plugin.</a>

-There are two ways to do this depending on whether or not you need to access that code from the WebView:
+<p class="intro">There are two ways to do this depending on whether or not you need to access that code from the WebView:</a>

 ## WebView Accessible Native Code